fiddus/environment/README.md

 You can use a text editor of your choice: [Sublime Text](http://www.sublimetext.com/), [NotePad++](http://notepad-plus-plus.org/), [TextMate](http://macromates.com/), [Atom](https://atom.io/)

-We suggest `Sublime Text`, because your ease configuration and have a great community
+We suggest `Sublime Text`, because its easy configuration and because it has a great community

 ### Sublime Configurations